Developer Guide

 View Command Feature

-command allows the user to view more details about a specific role.
+The view command allows the user to view more details about a specific role.
 We decided to hide

 less important details regarding a role, and only show certain important details like Name, Company, Salary, Deadline,

 and experience in the list of role cards on the UI.
-The user can then use the view
+The user can then use the view command to view all details of

 a role.